McLargo/mkdown-docs/docs/devops/k8s.md

 Once a user is authenticated, we need to authorize the user to perform actions.

 a Role is a collection of permissions (rules).
 Roles **are namespace specific**.
-We can asigne rules to groups, and users belongs to groups.
+We can assign rules to groups, and users belongs to groups.
 A more flexible way to assign rules.

 With ClusterRole, we can assign rules to cluster-wide resources instead to